johanbove/johanbove.github.io/_posts/2015-07-07-tweetledee.markdown

 After I downloaded [the latest version of Tweetledee](https://github.com/chrissimpkins/tweetledee/releases), I had to set my newly created [Twitter App consumer keys](https://apps.twitter.com/app/new) in the designated PHP file and I was good to go.

-I then transfered all Tweetledee files using your [favourite FTP client FileZilla](https://filezilla-project.org/) to your web space and *Bob's your uncle*.
+I then transfered all Tweetledee files using my [favourite FTP client FileZilla](https://filezilla-project.org/) to my web space and *Bob's your uncle*.

 ## Why a sub domain?